dmaray/House-Pricing-/README.md

   * AMS325Project (35).ipynb: Contains the code for the project
   * AMS 325 Final Report (3) (2). pdf:
     - The report begins with an introduction to our project & literature review.
-    - For Methods, we discuss data pre-processing techniques, testing the four assumptions of Linear Regression (Linearity,        Homoscedasticity, Normality, and Independence), various transformations, model selection, & model comparison.
-Hypothesis tesing was done as well.
+    - Methods included formulating and testing hypotheses, checking statistical assumptions, and refining models to ensure accuracy and interpretability
     - The conclusion contained interpretations based on findings in our Methods section and suggestions for future studies.

+  ## Contributions:
+  * Dylan Maray - Group Coordinator, Code, Report/Presentation Reviewer
+  * Nancy Huang: Presentation Creator
+  * Raymond Pepper: Final Report and Presenter
+  * Sophia Sieli: Proposal, Report/Presentation Format Editor, Presenter
+  * Stephanie Dong: Proposal, Final Report, and Presenter
+  * Madeline Groth: Final Report and Presentation Creator